ppKrauss/openCitation/README.md

 (scientific documents of open repositories not need interpreted "fake license").

 ### Doc-extension coherence
-Some documents need an "extension", like appendix, external figures, external maps, tables, lists, databases, etc. On science literature they are [supplementary matterial](http://jats.nlm.nih.gov/archiving/tag-library/1.0/n-q6p0.html) and *commom database*; in legislation they are [attachment](http://docs.oasis-open.org/legaldocml/akn-core/v1.0/csprd01/part2-specs/material/AkomaNtoso30-csd13_xsd_Element_attachment.html) (or appendix and other documental objects) that can't published in the same document's body, or that is reused by other law-docs.
+Some documents need an "extension", like appendix, external figures, external maps, external tables, databases, etc. On science literature they are [supplementary matterial](http://jats.nlm.nih.gov/archiving/tag-library/1.0/n-q6p0.html) and *commom database*; in legislation they are [attachment](http://docs.oasis-open.org/legaldocml/akn-core/v1.0/csprd01/part2-specs/material/AkomaNtoso30-csd13_xsd_Element_attachment.html) (or appendix and other documental objects) that are can't published in the same document's body structure, or that is reused by other law-docs.

 As extensions are explicit parts of the document, they are not subject to "relevance" interpretation, so, they **must use the same license** tham it's document.